Infinite-Null/gutenberg/packages/block-editor/src/components/spacing-sizes-control/README.md

 -   Type: `String`
 -   Required: Yes
--   Description: Label for the control (e.g., "Height").
+-   Description: Label for the control.

 ### `minimumCustomValue`